kata-containers/kata-containers/kata-deploy/README.md

 * `qemu-system-x86_64` and supporting binaries

 Virtual Machine artifacts:
-* `kata-containers.img`: pulled from Kata github releases page
+* `kata-containers.img`: pulled from Kata GitHub releases page
-* `vmliuz.container`: pulled from Kata github releases page
+* `vmlinuz.container`: pulled from Kata GitHub releases page

-### Daemonsets and RBAC
+### DaemonSets and RBAC

-Two daemonsets are introduced for `kata-deploy`, as well as an RBAC to facilitate applying labels to the nodes.
+Two DaemonSets are introduced for `kata-deploy`, as well as an RBAC to facilitate applying labels to the nodes.

 #### Kata deploy

-This daemonset installs the necessary Kata binaries, configuration files, and virtual machine artifacts on the node.
-Once installed, the daemonset adds a node label `katacontainers.io/kata-runtime=true` and reconfigures either CRI-O or containerd to register two `runtimeClasses`: `kata-qemu` (for QEMU isolation) and `kata-fc` (for Firecracker isolation).
+This DaemonSet installs the necessary Kata binaries, configuration files, and virtual machine artifacts on the node.
+Once installed, the DaemonSet adds a node label `katacontainers.io/kata-runtime=true` and reconfigures either CRI-O or containerd to register two `runtimeClasses`: `kata-qemu` (for QEMU isolation) and `kata-fc` (for Firecracker isolation).
-As a final step the daemonset restarts either CRI-O or containerd.
-Upon deletion, the daemonset removes the Kata binaries and VM artifacts and updates the node label to `katacontainers.io/kata-runtime=cleanup`.
+As a final step the DaemonSet restarts either CRI-O or containerd.
+Upon deletion, the DaemonSet removes the Kata binaries and VM artifacts and updates the node label to `katacontainers.io/kata-runtime=cleanup`.

 #### Kata cleanup

-This daemonset runs of the node has the label `katacontainers.io/kata-runtime=cleanup`.
-These daemonsets removes the `katacontainers.io/kata-runtime` label as well as restarts either CRI-O or `containerd` `systemctl` daemon.
-You cannot execute these resets during the `preStopHook` of the Kata installer daemonset, which necessitated this final cleanup daemonset.
+This DaemonSet runs of the node has the label `katacontainers.io/kata-runtime=cleanup`.
+These DaemonSets removes the `katacontainers.io/kata-runtime` label as well as restarts either CRI-O or `containerd` `systemctl` daemon.
+You cannot execute these resets during the `preStopHook` of the Kata installer DaemonSet, which necessitated this final cleanup DaemonSet.